Elections forms and FAQs

 FAQs for student elections

-What are the functions of Academic Senate, Faculty Board, and the involvement of student members?
+What are the functions of Academic Senate and the involvement of student members?

 The Academic Senate is the principal academic governing body of the University.
 The student members of the Academic Senate engage with academic leaders and are the voice of students on critical issues that shape the learning and teaching environment, including curriculum and academic policies.
 Student members on Academic Senate can also be involved in the various standing committees of Senate and can attend meetings of the Student Representative Committee as observers.